jnoortheen/vscode-xonsh/README.md

 ## Contributing

 I have created this extension since there were none to support Xonsh.
-It is a superset of Python but has breaking syntax definition.
-So setting language mode as Python will list Syntax errors.
-This is just a start, adding basic syntax highlight.
-PRs are welcome.
-If we can add features from the Python extension it is great editor as well.
-Our aim is to make the `Python extension` support `xonsh` as well.
-It will happen only when it becomes popular enough.
+PRs are welcome to add new features/fixes.

+Please make sure that you
 * Document the purpose of functions and classes.
 * When adding a new feature, please mention it in the `README.md` Features section.
 Use screenshots when applicable.
 * [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) style should be used for commit messages as it is used to generate changelog.